RobotDerevo/Zombie-Fortess2/README.md

-# Zombie-Fortess2
+# Zombie-Fortess 2
-It's a remix of original Zombies-Reborn but not as like KAG 's mod
+It's a remix of original Zombies-Reborn but on C# and C